philipbgm/docker-mediathekview-webinterface/README.md

 3. Wait until build process is finished.

 ### Pre-build
-The Github repository is automatically build by Docker Hub.
+The Github repository is automatically build by Github Actions.
 You can pull it from Docker Hub:
 ```
 docker pull conrad784/mediathekview-webinterface:latest